 Surgical Camp Overview

-For the past four years, a team of highly experienced surgeons and medical staff from Peterborough Hospital have been coming to Uganda to support the work of the Chilli Children Project and Kisizi Hospital.
-They work alongside Ugandan medical staff at Kisizi Hospital, to train, encourage and support their work with children with disabilities.
+For the past four years, a team of highly experienced surgeons and medical staff from Peterborough Hospital have been coming to Uganda to support the work of the Chilli Children Project and Kisiizi Hospital.
+They work alongside Ugandan medical staff at Kisiizi Hospital, to train, encourage and support their work with children with disabilities.
 During the week-long camp, around 20 Chilli children are operated on - receiving life saving and/or life changing surgery.
 Others receive counselling, physiotherapy, occupational therapy or referrals to other appropriate hospitals.

 'Camp week' is a joyful time where not only are children receiving transformative surgeries, but friendships are formed between parents, children are socialising sometimes for the first time, and a group of often hopeless people come together to form a family in which everyone belongs and everyone is loved.